arindamkeswani/DSA-WebDev/Hackathon/Hackathon1/README.md

 -pdfkit

 _______________________________________________________________________________________________
-=To run the code, simply open the directory of the .js file and type the following in the terminal:
+-To run the code, simply open the directory of the .js file and type the following in the terminal:

 node jarvis.js "Your topic of choice"
 _______________________________________________________________________________________________